awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appsync-resolver-appsyncruntime.md

 # AWS::AppSync::Resolver AppSyncRuntime<a name="aws-properties-appsync-resolver-appsyncruntime"></a>

-Describes a runtime used by an AWS AppSync pipeline resolver or AWS AppSync function\.
+Describes a runtime used by an AWS AppSync resolver or AWS AppSync function\.
 Specifies the name and version of the runtime to use\.
 Note that if a runtime is specified, code must also be specified\.

 ## Syntax<a name="aws-properties-appsync-resolver-appsyncruntime-syntax"></a>